 \section{Conclusion}

-We introduced and studied the multi-fidelity bandit problem under Gaussian Process assumptions which builds on our work on multi-fidelity $K$-armed bandits~\citep{kandasamy2016mfbandit}.
-Our theorems demonstrate that \mfgpucbs explores the space using the cheap lower fidelities, and uses the higher fidelity queries on successively smaller regions, hence achieving better regret than single fidelity strategies.
+We introduced and studied the multi-fidelity bandit problem under Gaussian Process assumptions.
+Our theorems demonstrate that \mfgpucbs explores the space using the cheap lower fidelities, and uses the higher fidelity queries on successively smaller regions, hence performing better than single fidelity strategies.
 Via experiments on synthetic functions, three hyper-parameter tuning tasks, and an astrophysical maximum likelihood estimation problem, we demonstrate the efficacy of our method and more generally, the utility of the multi-fidelity framework.
 Our Matlab implementation and experiments can be downloaded from \incmtt{ {\href{https://github.com/kirthevasank/mf-gp-ucb}{github.com/kirthevasank/mf-gp-ucb}}}.